 Furthermore, you can have a normal workload and experience burnout anyway.

 People have tendencies to only trust what they see.
-A developer is only working when he’s behind his computer, for example.
-It’s simply wrong.
-Bugs and features populate our brain even when we’re doing something else.
-Therefore, it’s not always easy and visible to know if a developer overwork.
+But the idea of a developer only working when he’s behind his computer is absurd.
+Bugs and features stays in our brain even when we’re doing something else.
+As a consequence, it’s not always easy to see if a developer is overworking.

 Lack of Control and Autonomy